FREQUENTLY ASKED TECHNOLOGY QUESTIONS

 What is(are) the difference(s) between inspection and audit?

 Inspection is about conformity assessment, a qualification activity with pass-fail criteria.
 The inspection activities mainly set the scope on products, verifying their conformity to requirements.
 It usually happens during the product manufacturing.

 An audit activity measures by quantitative score.
 Its scope of work is focused on factory, mainly evaluating the capability of the supplier.
 Usually the audit activities are performed during the qualification phase before production starts;

-PPI stands for Pre-Production Inspection.
-PPI assesses the readiness of the factory to start the production, making sure that all conditions are right before mass-production starts.
+Pre-Production Inspection assesses the readiness of the factory to start the production, making sure that all conditions are right before mass-production starts.
 It usually includes onsite and desk activities.
 Its scope of work includes but not limited to manufacturing site assessment (raw material availability, process control, staff training…), testing equipment assessment (list of critical equipment, calibration, verification…) and product type assessment (product compliance, Bill of Materials, technical drawings…).

-PSI is initiated from Pre-Shipment Inspection.
-During this activity, a comprehensive range of re-tests at factories on random selection of samples (batch level, as per ISO2859, no bias) will be performed to cross-check production data.
+During Pre-Shipment Inspection, a comprehensive range of re-tests at factories on random selection of samples (batch level, as per ISO2859, no bias) will be performed to cross-check production data.
 Its scope of work involves sample selection (randomly selected), retest at the factory (visual inspection, EL imaging, maximum power determination, dimensions check, and safety tests…), test analysis and review (cross-checked with manufacturing data), and replacement product check, etc.